dayanakumar-IT/CosmoConnect_SkillSharingApp_PAF/README.md

 # 🚀 Space Skill Showroom & Astro-Creations 🌌
-A space-themed skill-sharing and learning platform where users can showcase their talents in astrophotography, DIY projects, and space science, while connecting, learning, and growing together through interactive features and competitions.
+A space-themed skill-sharing and learning platform where users can showcase their talents in astrophotography, DIY projects about space, and space science, while connecting, learning, and growing together through interactive features and competitions.

 ---